FelixJrB/picture-it-microservices/README.md

 _The image service is already deployed._

-And here is a flowchart illustrating the process for handling image requests:
+Here is a flowchart illustrating the process for handling image requests:

 ![Flow chart of the application](.readme/flow_chart.png)